 The Cercanías or commuter service is operated by Renfe exclusively.
 It comprises 9 railway lines that run all over the Madrid region.

 Fortunately, buying any Madrid train ticket is extremely easy.
 It only depends on the type of train you plan to catch.

-As I already mentionned, Long Distance train fares have a similar system to those of the airlines.
+As I already mentioned, Long Distance train fares have a similar system to those of the airlines.
 They vary depending on the date and time you plan to travel.

 In addition to this, Renfe charges you an extra fee if you purchase your tickets at any train station ticket office.